thefloatingcorn/overture/Resources/LeetCode.md

 * [1217.
 Minimum Cost to Move Chips to The Same Position]
 * [832.
 Flipping an Image]
 * [593.
 Valid Square]
-* [1217.
-Minimum Cost to Move Chips to The Same Position]
 * [458.
 Poor Pigs]
 ---
 ## Tier V: To Do List